srk-ntu/PyEVM/README.md

+#NOTE: This is a modified and refactored copy of [this repo](https://github.com/flyingzhao/PyEVM)

 # Python implementation of EVM(Eulerian Video Magnification)

 This is a python implementation of eulerian video magnification《[Eulerian Video Magnification for Revealing Subtle Changes in the World](http://people.csail.mit.edu/mrub/evm/)》.